 The IRS is cracking down

 The IRS has stepped up its efforts to detect the underreporting of income, particularly by small businesses.
-While you will more than likely not be singled out by Uncle Sam, there are red flags that can make you appear to be hiding income or taking deductions you’re not entitled to.
+While you will more than likely not be singled out by Uncle Sam, there are red flags that can make you appear to be hiding income or taking deductions to which you are not entitled.